ellrin/ArXivDailyDigest/README.md

 # ArXivDailyDigest

 **ArXiv Daily Digest** by **Vibe Coding** is an automated system for discovering, scoring, and delivering daily research updates with LLM support.
-It fetches the latest arXiv papers, filters them by users' chosen interests, scores them with LLM, and compiles a clean daily digest in both Markdown and PDF.
-The system uses the Gemini API for paper score ranking.
-If no papers meet the criteria, users can instead receive a short notification email.
+I’ve modified the original version to improve usability by separating the configuration into its own module and refining several internal workflows.
+The system fetches the latest arXiv papers, filters them based on the user’s selected interests, scores them using a large language model, and compiles a clean daily digest in both Markdown and PDF formats.
+It uses the Gemini API to rank paper relevance.
+If no paper meets the selection criteria, the user will instead receive a short notification email.
 The figure below shows an example of the actual output.
-When running in daemon mode, users can schedule a daily delivery at their specified time, receiving an email that contains both the PDF and Markdown versions of the digest.
+When running in daemon mode, users can schedule daily delivery at a preferred time and receive both the Markdown and PDF digest by email.